 The Verulamium Park and Museum is a must visit, located near the Cathedral.
 The museum is filled with remarkable artefacts and ancient treasures, which depict the past life of the Romans.

 After the museum, you can go and enjoy the park – 100 acres of lush greenery with a lovely lake, play areas, cafe and wildlife.
 Take a stroll around the lake, enjoying the trees and meadows full of wildlife and water birds.
+Great for a relaxing Hertfordshire day out.

-If you’re into theatre, then you can visit the 2nd century Roman theatre directly outside the museum.
+Also, if you’re into theatre, then you can visit the 2nd century Roman theatre directly outside the museum.

 2. Warner Bros.
 Studio Tour London